SonnyLarsson/Texts/My Code Standard.md

 * There is usually more than one such unit in a project (sometimes, one name space covers the entire project).
 * It is common practice to organize code this way.

 The size of a file is important for the same reason the length of a text matters.
 That is, the more you have to read, the more you have to remember and understand.
-Organize code into smaller files to make those files easier to read through and maintain.
+In other words, organize code into smaller files to make those files easier to read through and maintain.

 However, you might wonder why it matters how the code is organized; all the code is still there.
 Well, usually, a programmer doesn't have to consider the entire code base to solve one problem.
 When code is organized into smaller pieces, solving specific problems becomes easier than in a project where everything is tightly bound together.